 Entrepreneurship is vibrant and rapidly expanding economic segment in the region as a whole, which gives female participants in this landscape a strong position.
 Labour force participation and women in leadership positions follow respectively as drivers of women’s wealth in the Middle East.

 “The opening up of the Middle East is further evidence that expanded access to education and health care can have positive implications for women.
-Labour force participation, leadership positions, entrepreneurial activities, and economic empowerment all play important roles in economic advancement, which will, in turn, contribute to further growth in women's wealth over the next decade,” said Moshtaghi.
+Labour force participation, leadership positions, entrepreneurial activities, and economic empowerment all play important roles in economic advancement, which will, in turn, contribute to further growth in women's wealth over the next decade,” said Eroz.

 Aura has been monitoring female participation and leadership in the region on a regular basis.
 The firm uses the latest figures to argue for more versatile investment advisory and wealth management services in the region.
 Aura advocates advisory firms to shift away from their traditional notion of a female investor, and tailor their advice to specific individuals, enabling them to capitalise on a rapidly expanding market.

 “A new wealth management model will meet the demands of women and empower them to make their own decisions.
-By doing so, they will continue to become a more prominent economic force to the point where, half-way through the coming decade, gender equality will no longer be discussed,” explained Moshtaghi.
+By doing so, they will continue to become a more prominent economic force to the point where, half-way through the coming decade, gender equality will no longer be discussed,” explained Eroz.